-Task Descriptio Point
+Task Description Point Value

-n Value

 1 What are the required accuracies?

-2 What survey equipment and methodology was decided upon for

-the project and why?
+2 What survey equipment and methodology was decided upon for the project and why?

 3 Summary of any pre-calculations done to prepare for the field survey.

 Total 10

 Section 4: Field Survey